MooreKyle/Project-4---Photo-Scavenger-Hunt/README.md

 Attempting to get the camera functionality working has mixed results, and am unsure if it works properly in simulator or needs testing on a real life device.
  - Unsure if camera is detected and functioning via simulator in xcode.
 Compatible device (iPhone 15 and iPhone 15 Pro) via Xcode used for testing.
  - Camera app shows in background when app is newly installed and app requests permissions for access to photo library, and camera app shows after this.
       - However, exiting the camera menu afterwards, it does not show at any other point again, even after closing and reopening app.

+ -  Camera code was added to TaskDetailViewController.swift.

+ - I am unsure if the code itself will count as implementation of the optional feature of the camera's ability to take a picture.
+For the one time I was able to access the camera app, the camera snap button to take a picture was nonfunctional, and the camera showed a black screen, as if the app was frozen.

 ## License